Muirhead Springs Forest Preserve

 Across the gently rolling terrain are lands that long ago knew prairie flowers and grassland birds.
 The plow has erased most of the native Illinois landscape here.
 However, extensive restoration efforts are healing the land back to its former glory.
 Through the changing seasons, an amazing array of biological diversity can be observed at this site.

 This preserve includes a horseback riding area.
 Most horse trails are natural surface, mowed-grass paths.
 Limestone screenings trails and asphalt bike trails are available in some of the preserves.
 These are multi-use trails shared with runners, bicyclists, dog walkers etc. Horse riders are required to stay on designated, forest preserve-maintained trails.
 Trail riding is not allowed in restricted natural areas, Illinois Nature Preserves, picnic areas or in farmed areas.
 To prevent trail damage during wet weather, trails may be temporarily closed.
 Individual forest preserves will post a sign at the entrance when horse trails are closed.
-Trails are currently OPEN for equestrian use at this preserve.
+Trails are currently CLOSED for equestrian use at this preserve.
 Note: Even if equestrian trails are closed at this preserve, the limestone trail will remain open for riding, during preserve hours.

 - Horseback Riding